Directional tires (Directional tyres)

-- defined direction of rotation complicates their use
+- defined direction of rotation makes them difficult to use

-In exceptional emergency cases, the directional tyre may be used in reverse for a short period of time.
-However, it is important to remember that a reversed tyre does not have the same adhesion characteristics and to rotate or replace it at the earliest opportunity!
+Of course, in exceptional emergency cases, a directional tire can be used in reverse for a short time.
+However, it is important to bear in mind that a reversed tire does not have the same adhesion qualities and to rotate or replace it at the earliest opportunity!

-As long as the tyre matches the dimensions listed in the vehicle documents, the directional tyre can also be used as a spare wheel (to get to the workshop).
-However, a directional tyre is not very suitable for this purpose, as it is directional and the tread may be in the opposite direction to the one needed.
+As long as the tire matches the dimensions specified in the documentation, the directional tire can also be used as a spare wheel for the service journey.
+However, a directional tire is not very suitable for this purpose, as it is directional and the tread may be in the opposite direction to the one needed.

 A directional tire is actually a special form of a so-called symmetrical tire.
 Learn how asymmetrical and symmetrical tires differ.